Arizona Accident Laws: Reporting, Fault & Legal Rights

 Arizona Accident Laws

-Getting a police report of any accident involving a vehicle is one of the most critical things you can do to preserve your rights.
-Many car accidents result in insurance claims, and some even give rise to lawsuits.
-Having some type of report from law enforcement goes a long way for personal injury claims—especially in the determination of fault.
+Getting a police report after any vehicle accident is one of the most important steps you can take to protect your rights.
+Many car accidents lead to insurance claims, and some result in lawsuits.
+Under Arizona accident law, a law enforcement report can be valuable evidence in a personal injury claim, especially when fault is disputed.

-What Is the Accident Fault Law in Arizona?
+What Is Arizona’s Fault Law for Car Accidents?

-One of the biggest reasons you need a police report after an Arizona car accident is that you need evidence to show who was at fault.
-Arizona uses a fault-based system for car accidents, which means the driver responsible for causing a particular crash is financially liable for the resulting damages (financial losses).
+One of the biggest reasons to get a police report after an Arizona car accident is that you need evidence showing who was at fault.
+Arizona uses a fault-based system for car accidents.
+That means the driver who caused the crash is generally responsible for the damages that follow.

 • Accident scene photographs